apigeek/architect/README.md

 		# Then I fail
 		Then I succeed

-Instead, you should use @skip before a Feature: or Scenario: definition.
-Synonyms are @broken and @todo.
+Instead, you should use @skip or @todo before a Feature: or Scenario: definition.

+If you mark a feature/scenario with @bug then it will be ignored, unless you run with the --debg

 I want to automate everything
 =============================